christian-moses/movies_api/src/main/resources/curriculum/8-database-integration.md

 - All other methods are marked as `@Override`
-    - The methods are overridden from the `MoviesDao`
+    - The methods are overridden from the `data.MoviesDao`
     - These will be where you actually create code for databse CRUD operations

 ---